Zingabopp/BeatSaberOpenXRTest/README.md

 # BeatSaberOpenXRTest
-Small mod for testing OpenXR in Beat Saber.
+Small mod for testing Unity XR in Beat Saber.

 # Usage
 * Device info is printed when a device is connected, disconnected, or had its config changed.